Cultural influence of Holst's The Planets: "Thaxted" from Jupiter

 The most-adapted part of The Planets is an anthemic melody found in the central section of Jupiter.
 In 1921, Holst was asked to write a melody for the poem "I Vow to Thee, My Country" by Sir Cecil Spring Rice.
 According to his daughter Imogen Holst, at the time he "was so over-worked and over-weary that he felt relieved to discover they 'fitted' the tune from Jupiter".
 The poem and hymn "I Vow to Thee, My Country" became known as a response to the human cost of World War I. The hymn was first performed in 1925 and quickly became a patriotic anthem.
 Imogen commented in 1968 that for more than half a century the hymn had been affecting the original Jupiter with "unwanted associations".
 In 1926, the melody was published on its own, as part of the hymnal Songs of Praise.
 Holst gave it the name "Thaxted", after Thaxted, Essex, the English village where he lived much of his life.

-Since the 1920s, the "Thaxted" melody has been widely used, both as part of "I Vow to Thee, My Country", as an instrumental, and with other lyrics, both religious and secular.

 Other hymns that use the melody include "O God beyond all praising" and "We Praise You and Acknowledge You" with lyrics by the Rev. Stephen P. Starke.

 Secular settings of the melody include: